KrisKodira/kriskodirablog/content/blog/google-tagmanager-cookie-consent-using-google-tag-manager.md

 ![](/Screenshot 2019-11-15 at 21.53.49.png)

 Once you got that open enter a meaningful name to your event name like "cookieConsented".
 You will push that event later on in your JS once the client says "Yes, I want to be tracked".
-Also click the "Some Custom Events"
+Also click the "Some Custom Events" radio and exclude your development environment from being tracked by checking if the hostname **does not** contain your dev environment names like staging, localhost and so on.
+Otherwise you would track clicks and so on in your dev environment which the client doesn't want.